-Clary Books is the business imprint used by Jennifer Powell for both her self-published works of fiction and for a new line of reworked public domain texts created from old volumes on gardening and agriculture.
+Clary Books is the business imprint used by Jennifer Powell for both her self-published works of fiction and nonfiction, and for a new line of reworked public domain texts created from old volumes on gardening and agriculture.

 Jennifer’s childhood was split between Toledo, Ohio and rural Mississippi, but through dozens of moves and many different houses she always carried notebooks full of stories she wrote for herself.
 Later she escaped her family and lived for several years on a communal farm in the Missouri Ozarks.
 She then moved to Tucson, Arizona where she worked in food co-ops, became a typesetter, and devoted many days and nights to political and community organizing.